activist-org/ts-backend-check/docs/source/_static/CONTRIBUTING.rst

     # Then test the pre-commit hooks to see how it works:
     pre-commit run --all-files

 pre-commit is a Python package that can be installed via pip or any other Python package manager.
-You can also find it in our `requirements.txt <backend/requirements.txt>`__ file.
+You can also find it in our `requirements-dev.txt <https://github.com/activist-org/ts-backend-check/tree/main/requirements-dev.txt>`__ file.

 .. code-block:: bash